-School / Group: Number: ORIGINALITY: Shows originality of desig n, creativity, imagination and good planning 1 2 3 , 4 15 Displays the individuality of the artist 1 2 3 ; 4 15 Shows original thought an nd composition 1 2 3 ; 4 ł 5 ARTISTIC MERIT: Line and Shape: Are there a variety of lines and edges?
-Is there one shape motif or too many competing for a ttention?
-Are the shapes in harmony with each other or out of h narmony?
+School / Group: ber: ORIGINALITY: Shows originality of design, creativity, imagination and good planning 1 2 3 4 5 Displays the individu uality of the artist 1 2 3 4 5 Shows original though ght and composition 1 2 3 4 5 ARTISTIC MERIT: Line and Shape: Are there a variety of lines and edges?
+Is there one shape motif or too many competing for attention?
+Are the shapes in harmony with each other or out of harmony?
 Do the shape(s) create balance and focus in the art?
-1 2 3 ; 4 15 Space and Unity: Is space used to place the shape(s) in focus or too clu mped together ?
+1 2 3 4 5 Space and Unity: Is space used to place the shape(s) in focus or too clumped togeth ner?
 Does the art hold together in harmony /one thought?
-1 2 3 ; 4 15 Colour: Is there a dominate colour (s) or too many competing for attention?
-Does colour create harmony within the art or out of h armony?
-1 23 , 4 15 EXPRESSION OF THE T ГНЕМЕ: Did the piece make me stop/hold my attention?
-1 2 3 ; 4 ł 5 Was the artist able to create one area of focus?
-1 2 3 ; 4 ł 5 Did the artist create image s to move the eye through the picture to express the m essage?
-1 23 4 5 Judge's Signature: TOTAL : / 45
+1 2 3 4 5 Colour: Is there a dominate colour (s) or too many competing for attention n?
+Does colour create harmony within the art or out of harmony?
+1 2 3 4 5 EXPRESSION OF T THE THEME: Did the piece make me stop/hold my attention?
+1 2 3 4 5 Was the artist able to create one area of focus?
+1 2 3 4 5 Did the artist create i images to move the eye through the picture to express the message 2 1 2 3 4 5 Judge's Signature: TOTAL:/ 45

 Note: Each entry must meet the following rules and conditions to qualify for this contest.

 Artwork must be no smaller than 13 in. x 20 in.
 (33 cm. x 50 cm.) and no larger than 20 in. x 24 in.
 (50 cm. x 60 cm.).
-No letters or numbers are accepted on front.The Peace Poster Contest awards structure shall be as follows:
+No letters or numbers are accepted on front.
+The Peace Poster Contest awards structure shall be as follows:

-1st Prize \$100.00 plus certificate

-2 nd Prize \$ 50.00 plus certificate 3 rd Prize \$ 25.00 plus certificate
+1st Prize \$100.00 plus certificate 2nd Prize \$ 50.00 plus certificate 3rd Prize \$ 25.00 plus certificate

-All Peace Poster submissions must be received by the District Governor no later than the date of the November Cabinet Meeting of each contest year.
+All Peace Poster submissions, irrespective of delivery method, must be received by the District Governor the Peace Poster Chair prior to the date of the November Cabinet Meeting of each contest year for judging.